mkirschenbaum/ENGL-668K-Data-Stories/ed_summers.md

 In the new year MITH is going to be working on a new tool and service that will help researchers collect Twitter data, and linked Web pages.
 It's a two year grant supported effort involving two other universities, which hasn't been formally announced yet, shhhh.
-If you are interested in helping test it or otherwise get involved please let Matt or Ed know.
+If you are interested in helping test it or otherwise get involved please let Matt know.
+Thanks for letting me participate in the class this fall, I had a lot of fun, and learned a great deal as well.

 [limits]: https://support.google.com/drive/answer/37603?hl=en
 [web search]: https://twitter.com/search-advanced